-For example, in February 2020, the Company advised the Office for Civil Rights, certain potentially affected persons and applicable State Attorneys General that patient information (including social security numbers and financial account information) may have been illegally obtained by an unauthorized third party.
-The Company hired leading forensic firms to support its investigation, assess its system and bolster its security.
+For example, in February 2020, the Company advised the Office for Civil Rights, certain potentially affected persons and applicable State Attorneys General that consumer information (including social security numbers and financial account information) may have been illegally accessed by an unauthorized third party.
+The Company hired leading forensic firms to support its investigation, assess its systems and implement measures to bolster its security.
 Based on its investigation, the Company determined that the intruder may have accessed certain employee email accounts between July 9, 2019 and August 24, 2019.
-The Company notified approximately 170,000 current and former patients that certain information may have been copied and transferred.
-Following the data breach, the Company received notice that a class action complaint had been filed against the Company in the U.S. District Court for the Northern District of Georgia.
+The Company notified approximately 170,000 current and former patients that certain information may have been copied and transferred, although there was no confirmation of any unauthorized acquisition, disclosure, use of, or access to such information as a result of the incident.
+Following the incident, the Company received notice that a class action complaint had been filed against the Company in the U.S. District Court for the Northern District of Georgia.
 The complaint alleges, among other things, that the Company failed to take the necessary security precautions to protect patient information and prevent the data breach and that the Company failed to provide timely and adequate notice to affected persons that their personal information had been subject to unauthorized access.
 Because of the early stage of this matter and the uncertainties of litigation, we cannot predict the ultimate resolution of this matter or estimate the amounts of, or ranges of, potential loss, if any, with respect to this proceeding.
 The Company intends to defend this lawsuit vigorously and has filed a motion to dismiss the case, which is currently pending.
 In addition, the Company has received a request for information regarding the data breach and the Company's response from the Office for Civil Rights as well as additional inquiries from State Attorneys General.
 The Company is in the process of responding to each of these inquiries and is providing the information requested.
 The Company could face fines or penalties as a result of these inquiries.
 However, due to the early stages of these matters, we cannot predict the ultimate resolution or estimate the amounts of, or ranges of, potential loss, if any.
 The Company has insurance coverage and contingency plans for certain potential liabilities relating to the data breach.
 Nevertheless, the coverage may be insufficient to satisfy all claims and liabilities related thereto and the Company will be responsible for deductibles and any other expenses that may be incurred in excess of insurance coverage.